infrawatch/documentation/README.md

 	----

-Hide or show specific blocks, paragraphs, warnings or chapters by using a special variable called build.
+Hide or show specific blocks, paragraphs, warnings or chapters by using a special variable called `build`.
 You can set the value of build to either "downstream" or "upstream":

 	ifeval::["{build}" == "upstream"]